-Entry Meaning NoRun= If this entr set to 0, th whether to disable the Run command on the File menu. y is set to 1, the command is disabled.
-If this entry is e Run command is enabled.
-The default is 0 (enabled) is specified.
+Entry Meaning NoRun= Specifies whether to disable the Run command on the File menu.
+If this entry is set to 1, the command is disabled.
+If this entry is set to 0, the Run command is enabled.
+The default is 0 (enabled) if no value is specified.
 NoClose= Specifies whether to prevent the user from exiting Program Manager through the File menu, the System menu, the ALT+F4 accelerator, or the Task List.
 If this entry is set to 1, exiting is pre- vented.
 If this entry is set to 0, exiting is allowed.
 The default is 0 (allowing exiting) if no value is specified.
 NoSaveSettings= Specifies whether to disable the Save Settings on Exit command on the Options menu.
 If this entry is set to 1, the Save Settings on Exit command is disabled.
 If this entry is set to 0, the command is enabled.
 The default is 0 (enabled) if no value is specified.
 NoFileMenu= Specifies whether to disable the File menu and all of its com- mands.
 If this entry is set to 1, the File menu is disabled.
 If this entry is set to 0, the menu is enabled.
 The default setting is 0 (enabled) if no value is specified.
-EditLevel= Controls the extent to which the user can modify read-write groups.
-(Shared, read-only groups cannot be modified.)
-This entry may be set to one of the following values: Value Meaning 0 Allows any modifications to the group.
+EditLevel= groups.
+(Sh e extent to which the user can modify read-write ared, read-only groups cannot be modified.)
+This se set to one of the following values: Value Meaning 0 Allows any modifications to the group.
 This is the default.
 1 Prevents the user from creating, deleting, or renam- ing groups.